-Philosophical basis for technology usage in schools and school systems to enhance learning; survey of contemporary technologies appropriate to the educational setting and cost-benefit analysis of various systems; development of an instructional technology plan (ITP); ethics of technology usage.
-Prerequisite: EDAL520 and computer literacy or permission of instructor.
-Fall, Summer
+Philosophical basis for technology usage in various leadership settings to enhance organizational effectiveness, survey of contemporary technologies appropriate to most organizational settings and cost-benefit analysis of various systems; development of a technology plan for leadership development; ethics of technology usage.
+Prerequisite: EDAL520 or equivalent and computer literacy or permission of instructor.
+Spring